na-talia/git-test/README.md

 This command sets the author name and email address respectively to be used with your commits.

-Git Config Command - Git Commands - Edureka git init
+Git Config Command - Git Commands git init

 Usage: git init [repository name]